Yaungzawae/DoodleClassifier/readme.md

 ### Training the Model

+1. Specify the categories in `categories.py` if needed.
-1. Run ```python load.py``` to download the model if it is not present and load it into numpy array.
+2. Run ```python load.py``` to download the data and prepare for the training.
 2. Run the training script:

 ```